Will Stevens: ELMS (2018–present)

 In March 2018 Stevens joined the Panis-Barthez LMP2 Team for the 2018 European Le Mans Series and to compete in the 24 Hours of Le Mans.

 McLaren F1 (2018–present)

 Stevens has worked with McLaren since 2018 as a test and development driver, primarily carrying out simulator work.
-McLaren announced on 11 July 2022 that Stevens would drive the McLaren MCL35 2021 car at a private test to be held between the 11th and 13th of July at Portimao circuit.
+McLaren announced on 11 July 2022 that Stevens would drive the McLaren MCL35 2021 car at a private test to be held between 11 and 13 July at Portimao circuit.

 Racing record

 Career summary

 † As Stevens was a guest driver, he was ineligible for points.